 If you work a lot with Microsoft Office, you can use VBA to make many tasks easier.
-Sometimes you need a multiline textbox in a VBA form (UserForm) to enter user data.
+Sometimes you need to fetch the content of a website and sometimes you need a multiline textbox in a VBA form (UserForm) to enter user data.

 The example here shows a userform with a textbox that automatically wraps when the text exceeds the width of the text box.